playfulprogramming/playfulprogramming/content/blog/debugging-nodejs-programs-using-chrome/index.md

 > If you don't see the `Console` tab at the bottom of the screen, as is shown here, you can bring it up by pressing the `Esc` key.
 This will allow you to do various interactions with your code that are outlined below

-Once you do so, you're in full control of your code and it's state.
+Once you do so, you're in full control of your code and its state.
 You can:

 - _Inspect variable's values_ (either by highlighting the variable you're interested in, looking under the "scope" tab on the right sidebar, or using the `Console` tab to run inspection commands ala !!! [`console.table`](https://developer.mozilla.org/en-US/docs/Web/API/Console/table) or [`console.log`](https://developer.mozilla.org/en-US/docs/Web/API/Console/log))
 	![A screenshot of all three of the mentioned methods to inspect a variable's value](./inspect-variable-value.png)